Why Reputation Management?

-However, there could also be some downfalls with this current state.
+There could also be some downfalls with this current state.
 For instance, a single bad review can make consumers abandon their purchase and prevent many other sales.
 This can result in a significant decline in your conversion rate.
 This happens because people are nervous about purchasing online and they often get scared by one bad opinion even though there are thousands of good ones.
 And if you run a business online, you are bound to have some of those, even if your service is exceptional.
 Trolls, angry customers and so on don’t hesitate when it comes to leaving bad reviews.

-It can take up to 10 good reviews to make up for a bad one.
 If you don’t want to fake it and produce your own online reviews, it can take some time to generate sufficient positive reviews because many satisfied customers are not willing to leave a comment.

-However, this is not the only issue that brands face nowadays.
+This is not the only issue that brands face nowadays.
 They also encounter poor entries in their search results for their own or company’s name.
 If a consumer finds these poor entries, they won’t look any further – not even at reviews left by other consumers.
 Bad press can come from various sources and can be potentially worse than bad reviews.